 Many complementary therapies have been well-established, especially in oncological aftercare, especially compresses and pads to convey warmth or to calm inflamed skin areas.
 In radiotherapy, for example, the skin reacts particularly sensitively, and then compresses with soothing substances such as calendula extracts are useful.

-When administering subcutaneous mistletoe therapy (injections under the skin), the dose-dependent induction of fever (above 38 °C) should be avoided at all costs, as during chemotherapy, fever is always seen as an alarm sign indicating a decline of the immune response and the onset of potentially dangerous infections.
+During concomitant chemotherapy with subcutaneous mistletoe therapy (injections under the skin),body temperature should generally not rise above 38 °C, because fever during chemotherapy is always seen as an alarm sign indicating a decline of the immune response and the onset of potentially dangerous infections.
 It is hardly possible to distinguish whether the fever is occurring as a result of mistletoe therapy and is harmless, or whether it is indicating the presence of an infection.
 Exceptions to this rule should only be made in individual cases and in close consultation with the treating oncologist.

-In radiotherapy, it is important not to inject the mistletoe into, or close to, the irradiated areas of the body since they could become highly inflamed.
+During radiotherapy, mistletoe extract should not be injected into the irradiated area of the body to avoid inflammation.
 Injections should also not be administered into or near the surgical area in order not to impair wound healing.
-Mistletoe should not be injected into existing scars.
+The mistletoe preparation should also not be injected into existing scars.